 What is the fundamental issue?

-Insurers have historically responded to natural disasters by raising insurance rates, reducing coverage, and/or declining to write new or renewal policies.
-NAR supports the development of forward-looking U.S. policies that improve access to affordable property insurance and strengthen or mitigate properties against future disasters.
+Insurers have responded to major natural catastrophes by raising insurance rates, reducing coverage and declining to write new or renewal policies.
+NAR supports the development of federal disaster public policies that emphasize prevention, preparedness and the proactive reduction of risk but continue to include emergency aid for disaster victims.

 I am a real estate professional.
 What does this mean for my business?

-NAR has adopted a multi-bill strategy to advance the natural disaster policy debate, including legislation that:
+NAR has adopted a multi-bill strategy to advance the national disaster policy debate, including:

-- Clarifying insurance coverage under the NFIP where there is wind as well as flood damage.
+- Clarifying insurance coverage under the NFIP where there is wind versus flood damage.

-Legislation has yet to be introduced in the 115th Congress.
-NAR will continue to raise the profile of the issue and support adoption of forward-looking disaster policies.
+NAR will continue to raise the profile of the issue and support the adoption of forward-looking disaster policies.

 Disaster Insurance Coverage

 While the exact coverage will vary from policy-to-policy, the following list should give you a good idea of the types of natural "disasters" that a standard policy covers:

 - Fire / Lightning